Naval Station Pearl Harbor: Sunday 7 December 1941

 The attack on Pearl Harbor by the Empire of Japan on Sunday 7 December 1941 brought the United States into World War II.

 Aircraft and midget submarines of the Imperial Japanese Navy under the command of Admiral Chuichi Nagumo began bombing Honolulu at the U.S. naval base.
 Through earlier code breaking activity, the Americans had determined that an attack was likely to occur.
-However, while the Americans failed to discover Japan's target location, it was believed that the Philippines was the most likely target.
+However, as the Americans failed to discover Japan's target location, it was believed that the Philippines was the most likely target.
 At 06:05 on 7 December, the six Japanese carriers launched a first wave of 183 aircraft composed mainly of dive bombers, horizontal bombers and fighters.

 The Japanese struck American ships and military installations at 07:51.
 The first wave attacked airfields of Ford Island.
 At 08:30, a second wave of 170 Japanese aircraft, mostly torpedo bombers, attacked the fleet anchored in Pearl Harbor.
-The battleship Arizona was hit with an armor-piercing bomb which penetrated the forward ammunition compartment, blowing the ship apart and sinking it within seconds, killing 1,177 crew members.
+The battleship Arizona was hit with an armor-piercing bomb which penetrated the forward ammunition compartment, sinking it within seconds, killing 1,177 crew members.

 The overall death toll was 2,467 people: 2,403 American citizens—2,335 members of the U.S. military and 68 civilians—and 64 members of the Imperial Japanese Navy.
 Five U.S. battleships were sunk and the other remaining three were badly damaged.
 Overall, nine ships of the U.S. fleet were sunk and 21 ships were severely damaged.
 Three of the 21 would be irreparable.
 188 U.S. aircraft were completely destroyed and 159 others were damaged.
 Japan lost 29 out of the 353 aircraft they attacked with.
 The attack on Pearl Harbor was the largest attack committed by foreign nationals on American soil in peacetime and in general prior to the September 11 attacks.

 The first shots fired were from the destroyer Ward on a midget submarine that surfaced outside of Pearl Harbor; Ward sank the midget sub at approximately 06:55, about an hour before the attack on Pearl Harbor.